This article will provide information on the Student Attendance monitoring process.

-The card readers will allow you to scan your card 30 minutes before the timetabled session begins, until the finish time for the event.
-E.g. for an event that is timetabled from 09:00-10:00, you can scan your card between 08:30 and 10:00.
+You will be able to scan your card 30 minutes before the timetabled session begins until the finish time of the event.
+So if your lecture is timetabled from 9.00am-10.00am you will be able to scan your card between 8.30am and 10.00am.

-If you forget your card you will automatically be marked as absent.
-However, for students local to Anglesea Building we are conducting a trial where you can pick up a temporary card from the admin office, which you can use in place of your official student card.
-The temporary card will be deactivated as soon as you resume scanning your official student card, and you should then return it back to the admin office.
-(Please do return the temporary cards if you want this service to remain free)
+For students local to Anglesea Building we are conducting a trial where you can pick up a temporary card from the admin office, which you can use in place of your official Student Card.
+The temporary card will be deactivated as soon as you resume scanning your official Student Card, and you should then return it back to the admin office.
+(Please do return the temporary cards if you want this service to remain free).

-What do I do if I am sick or cannot attend for some reason?
+What if I am sick or can’t attend for some reason?

-If you are unwell or are not able to attend your timetabled event, you must let your Department Administrative office know as soon as possible.
+If you’re unwell or unable to attend a session on your timetable, let your Department Administrative Office know as soon as possible.

 What happens if I swap a teaching event in my timetable on a one off occasion?

-You must obtain an authorised absence for the event you are unable to attend and a member of staff will update your attendance record.
+You’ll need to to make sure you have an authorised absence for the event that you are no longer attending and a member of staff will update your attendance record.